Emurasoft/emurasoft.github.io/en/dlg/customize/outline/index.md

 # Outline page

-TheOutline page allows you to customize settings related to the outline.
+The **Outline** page allows you to customize settings related to the outline.

 ## Outline Bar Position